Garlic Mushroom Pasta topped with herby breadcrumbs is a simple yet luxurious dish that can be on the table in under 20 minutes. It’s vegan too!

 I hope you like this recipe as much as I do!
 Please leave a comment or tag me on Instagram @carrieskitchen_ if you make it!

-Looking for more great vegetarian recipes?
+Looking for more great quick vegetarian pasta recipes?
 You will LOVE these:

 Garlic Mushroom Pasta with Herby Breadcrumbs